Generic Name: deutetrabenazine (doo TET ra BEN a zeen)

 If you are switching from a similar medicine called tetrabenazine (Xenazine), take your first dose of deutetrabenazine one day after your last dose of tetrabenazine.

 Deutetrabenazine is usually taken 1 or 2 times per day with food and a whole glass of water.

-Do not crush, chew, or break a deutetrabenazine tablet.
-Swallow it whole.
+Swallow the tablet whole and do not crush, chew, or break it.
 Tell your doctor if you have trouble swallowing the tablet whole.

 Store at room temperature away from moisture, heat, and light.